mvysny/vaadin-on-kotlin/README.md

 @StatefulTimeout(-1) everywhere and use @PreserveOnRefresh on your UI - stupid.
 * Moronic async API: when async method is called directly from another method in that very SLSB, the method is actually silently called synchronously.
 To call async, you need to inject self and call the method as `self.method()`
 * You cannot inject stuff into Vaadin components, you can make Vaadin component a managed bean but that's just plain weird.
-Death to injections :-D
+How about having a global val with a getter which produces the correct bean instance on demand?

 ## Status